 Having a headache is common, and probably 80 percent of people experience one in their life.
 There are all sorts of headache disorders such as migraines, tension, hormonal and cluster headaches.
 Popular medications can cause a bad headache including the category of ACE inhibitors (and ARBs) which effectively solve high blood pressure.
+Scroll below for some medications and treatments that can help with intracranial pressure.

 See this ARTICLE for natural remedies for high blood pressure.
 These ACE inhibitors and ARBs are anti-hypertensive pills that were made famous with the pandemic because they block the ACE receptor.